Brandcraf06/Adabranium/README.md

 - Adamantium Sets is the best equipment, mine faster than vibranium and the sword inflict 12 attack damage.
 The durability for tools and sword is 3346.

-- You can melt Vibranium Ingot in a blast furnace to make Vibranium Dust
+- You can melt Vibranium in a blast furnace to make Vibranium Dust
 - You can find Heart Shaped Plant in jungles to obtain Heart Shaped Herb
   - Heart Shaped Herb can make a Toughness Potion (Resistance I) in a brewing stand
   - You can make a Vibranium Soup with some Heart Shaped Herbs and a vibranium dust.